2.1.1792 Part 4 Section 184.108.40.206, line (Line)

 e.
 The standard places no restrictions on when the coordorigin and coordsize attributes are preserved on the line element.

-Office only preserves these attributes when this element has at least one of the following children: a path with connection points specified in its connectlocs attribute; a path with a textbox specified in its textboxrect attribute; or handles.
+Office only preserves these attributes when this element has at least one of the following child elements: a path with connection points specified in its connectlocs attribute; a path with a textbox specified in its textboxrect attribute; or handles.

 f.
 The standard does not mention the gfxdata attribute.